 After that run an import in account where this custom field is selected for import as dimension.
 You should be able to select this custom field for additional data mapping after import.

-Using additional data in report
+Using additional data in the report

 After successful additional data import, you can proceed to Analyze tab to include the imported data in reports.